What Impulse Response Do Instrumental Variables Identify?: Model and Identification

-We do not have this problem when $S=1$.
-This special case corresponds to the standard LP-IV setup of Stock and Watson (2018).
-When the composite shock consists of one structural shock, $\xi_{t} = \varepsilon_{s,t}$ and the LP-IV estimand $\beta_{h}^{IV} =\theta_{h,ys}$.

-To interpret $\beta_{h}^{IV}$ as a meaningful average of the underlying structural impulse responses, we require the following assumption. \begin{assumption}\ For all $s=1,2,...,S$, either $\alpha_{s}\geq0$ or $\alpha_{s}\leq0$. (same sign) \end{assumption}

-Assumption \ref{A-mono} restricts the way the instrument $z_{t}$ is correlated with the endogenous variable $x_{t}$ via the relevant structural shocks $\varepsilon_{s,t}$.
-Assumption \ref{A-mono} is analogous to the monotonicity assumption for identification of LATE (Imbens and Angrist, 1994).
-We provide further discussion of this assumption after Proposition \ref{P1}.

-The following proposition establishes that the LP-IV estimand with a general non-binary IV is an affine combination of the structural impulse responses, and with Assumption \ref{A-mono} it becomes a weighted average with non-negative weights (i.e. convex combination). \begin{proposition} If random variables $y_{t}$ and $x_{t}$ are elements of $\boldsymbol{Y}_{t}$ generated according to \eqref{svma} and a random variable $z_{t}$ satisfies Assumption \ref{A-IV}, then for $h=0,1,2,...$,
+The following proposition establishes that the LP-IV estimand is an affine combination of the normalized component-wise impulse responses.
+The proof is in Appendix \ref{Sec-pf}. \begin{proposition} If random variables $y_{t}$ and $x_{t}$ are elements of $\boldsymbol{Y}_{t}$ generated according to \eqref{svma} and a random variable $z_{t}$ satisfies Assumption \ref{A-IV}, and $\theta_{0,xs}>0$ for $s=1,2,...,S$, then for $h=0,1,2,...$, where